-Features of a suitable air cleaner All air cleaners should have HEPA filters that are tested and certified to EN1822 factory test standards - For the removal of odours or nuisance gases (such as formaldehyde) the use of a combination molecular filter is advised - Adequate sizing to your room requirements is advised.
+Features of a suitable air cleaner

+• All air cleaners should have HEPA filters that are tested and certified to IEST-RP-CC-007 factory test standards.

+• For the removal of odors or nuisance gases (such as formaldehyde), the use of a combination molecular filter is advised.

+- Adequate sizing to your room requirements is advised.
 A small air cleaner in a big room may not have the desired effect.
-Know your airflow rate - Low noise levels are key.
-In office environments noisy air cleaners can be a distraction.
-Choose air cleaners with a low noise level
+Know your air changes per hour (ACH) requirements and the rated airflow of the air cleaner. - In office environments, noisy air cleaners can be a distraction.
+Choose air cleaners with a low noise level.

+Options for air cleaners

-Options for Air Cleaners Camfil air cleaners can be used in 3 main applications
+Camfil air cleaners can be used in three main applications

-Positive Pressure Environment - By ducting your air cleaner to the outside you can introduce clean fresh air into your environment (For areas with little or no ventilation).
+Positive Pressure Environment -

+By ducting your air cleaner to the outside you can introduce clean fresh air into your environment (For areas with little or no ventilation).

-Negative Pressure Environment - By ducting the exhaust air outside, air cleaners can create negative pressure or isolation environments (used in hospital environments).
+Negative Pressure Environment -By ducting the exhaust air outside, air cleaners can create negative pressure or isolation environments (Used in hospital environments.

-Air Recirculation - Used to supplement the existing ventilation system, air cleaners can be used to recirculate clean air around the environment.
-Camfil - a global leader in air filters and clean air solutions For more than half a century, Camfil has been helping people breathe cleaner air.
+Air Recirculation -Used to supplement the existing ventilation system, air cleaners can be used to recirculate clean air around the environment.

+Camfil - a global leader in air filters and clean air solutions

+For more than half a century, Camfil has been helping people breathe cleaner air.
 As a leading manufacturer of premium clean air solutions, we provide commercial and industrial systems for air filtration and air pollution control that improve worker and equipment productivity, minimize energy use, and benefit human health and the environment.
 We firmly believe that the best solutions for our customers are the best solutions for our planet, too.
 That's why every step of the way - from design to delivery and across the product life cycle - we consider the impact of what we do on people and on the world around us.
 Through a fresh approach to problem-solving, innovative design, precise process control and a strong customer focus we aim to conserve more, use less and find better ways - so we can all breathe easier.

-The Camfil Group is headquartered in Stockholm, Sweden, and has 30 manufacturing sites, six R&D centres, local sales offices in 30 countries, and about 4,800 employees and growing.
-We proudly serve and support customers in a wide variety of industries and communities across the world.
-To discover how Camfil can help you to protect people, processes and the environment. www.camfil.com camfilgroup camfil
+The Camfil Group is headquartered in Stockholm, Sweden, and has 30 manufacturing sites, six R&D centers, local sales offices in 30 countries, and about 4,800 employees and growing.
+We proudly serve and support customers in a wide variety of industries and in communities across the world.
+To discover how Camfil can help you to protect people, processes and the environment.